Fairy Godparent Programme

 Youth Engagement Platform (YEP)

-Every month, FGP organises pro-social, hands-on activities for youths under this initiative to do things together, as well as to offer a supportive and friendly platform to share their unique set of challenges and experiences.
+Throughout the year, FGP organises pro-social, hands-on activities for youths under this initiative to do things together, as well as to offer a supportive and friendly platform to share their unique set of challenges and experiences.

 Other initiatives include: